nicodewet/mvnz/README.md

 In this class we use the Error model as specified in the openapi-companies.yaml specification.

-I have use dthe Error model for additional obvious validation errors and naturally we need to added test cases.
+I have used the Error model for additional obvious validation errors and naturally have added test cases.
 As a TODO we may want to add appropriate backoff algorithms (ala resilience4j) but this has not been a higher priority than basic functional correctness in my mind.

 Telemetry using a scraping endpoint is not something we're building in right now, but it would be wise if one were to take this code to production.
 The latter would naturally include alerting.